Andy-J-marshall/Nasa-App/README.md

 Below are some common troubleshooting steps:
 * Ensure both the UI and API are running before running the UI tests
 * Make sure Docker is installed and running, and that is has been allocated enough resources
-* Make sure you have entered your API_KEY as an environment variable
+* Make sure you have entered your API_KEY in the .env file
 * After quitting the app, check that Docker has automatically cleared up the containers (`docker ps`).
 If not then manually stop them (`docker stop [containerId]`)

 ## Available Scripts
 In the project directory, you can run:

 ### `npm run start-app`
-Runs the UI in the development mode.
+Runs the UI in the development mode and the API using node on [http://localhost:9000](http://localhost:9000).
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Runs the API using node on [http://localhost:9000](http://localhost:9000).

 ### `npm run unit-tests`
 This will run the unit tests in the `test/unit` folder.